Lake Texoma

 A. Lake Texoma is located on the border between the states of Texas and Oklahoma in the United States.
 The reservoir spans across both states and is formed by the Denison Dam on the Red River.
 The dam is situated near the town of Denison in Texas.
 The lake's extensive shoreline stretches into both Texas and Oklahoma, making it a popular destination for residents of both states for various recreational activities.

-Q. How big is Lake Texoma?/How many square miles is Lake Texoma?/How long is Lake Texoma?/How many miles of shoreline does Lake Texoma have?
+Q. How many square miles is Lake Texoma?/How long is Lake Texoma?/How many miles of shoreline does Lake Texoma have?

 A. Lake Texoma is one of the largest reservoirs in the United States.
 It covers an area of about 89,000 acres, which is equivalent to approximately 360 square kilometers.
 In addition to its substantial surface area, the lake has a lengthy shoreline that extends for over 580 miles, or about 930 kilometers.